 Develop A Salmon Fishing Mindset Of Steel

 Staying positive in your head whether you're a ghillie or salmon angler is crucial for success and forgetting the dreadfully thought out 'Catch Stats' theme that has 'afflicted' this beautifully unpredictably sport which was always going to bite us all in the backside when 'Old Sam' decides to stay away longer, not be fished for or dare not show up on time!
 We can often be like sheep that are fairly easily lead and especially by the luxury of a 'convenient' negative thought.
 I'm also 100% convinced that wild Atlantic salmon can sense negativity which can spread like wild fire among anglers massively reducing the actual fishing effort unless its flames are quickly dowsed!
 Catching salmon is seldom easy and has never been a 'condition of let' although many seem to think that should be the case or that their skill set is up to the same level of recently caught 'stats' fish.
 Making a completely wild creature take an artificial fly or lure when it's not in the river to feed should tell you enough about why you should celebrate when a fish does cooperate!
 Understand the game you are playing as a fresh run salmon can easily sneak up on you at any moment during the fishing day and if your head isn't down (or your backside sitting on the grass riverbank!) then you've always a chance of catching it.
-I've seen this so many many times where the 'lucky' angler manufactured his own luck by keeping his fishing effort consistent throughout the entire fishing day and who placed galvanised steel between his head and the 'cup half empty' negativity brigade who were also present!
+I've seen this so many many times where the 'lucky' angler manufactured their own luck by keeping their fishing effort consistent throughout the entire fishing day and who placed galvanised steel between their head and the 'cup half empty' negativity brigade who were also present!